Skip to content

 know before you go

-Know Before You Go is a public online session (held on Zoom) on Thursday 31 July at 1pm AEST.
-It doesn’t require an APAX registration to attend.
+Know Before You Go was a public online session (held on Zoom) on Thursday 31 July at 1pm AEST.
+Watch the information session back now.

 Wellbeing